salesforce/omakase/readme.md

 // for more examples see the many unit tests
 ```

 Keep in mind that dynamically created units will be automatically delivered to all `@Rework` subscriptions interested in the syntax unit's type, as well as to `@Validate` subscriptions later on.
 Thus, dynamically created CSS is fully integrated with all of your custom rework and validation plugins.
+You can remove any unit from the tree by calling `detach`.
+Note that doing this will prevent that unit from being delivered to any subsequent subscription methods.

+There are other utilities for working with units in the following utility classes:

+- Selectors.java
+- Values.java
+- Actions.java
+- Parsers.java

+See the `omakase.util` package for more.

 #### Custom validation